kiboschool/course-c4s-writing/src/communicating-for-success/course-structure-and-expectations.md

 ![c4s topics](./C4S.png)

-C4S contains three different phases, during which we will focus on a specific component of communication.
+C4S contains three different parts, during which we will focus on a specific component of communication.
 Each phase of the course will be described below in more detail.

-**Phase 1 (week 1) - Reading**
+**Part 1 (week 1) - Reading**

+Reading is an important part of communication because it allows us to receive and understand written messages from others.
+It is a key way that we can gain knowledge and information, and it is also a way that we can communicate back to others through written language.
+Reading enables us to understand and interpret written texts, which can be anything from emails and news articles to novels and poetry.
+The ability to effectively recieve information in written format, is a first step to benig able to send back appropriate responses.
+Reading is also an important part of language development and literacy, as it helps us learn new words and expand our vocabulary.
+It is also an important skill for learning and academic success, as it allows us to understand and absorb new concepts and ideas.

+Specifically, reading can definitely help improve your writing skills.
+When you read, you are exposed to a wide variety of writing styles, language structures, and vocabulary.
+This can help you develop a sense of what works and what doesn't in terms of writing, and can also help you expand your own writing style and vocabulary.
+In addition, reading can help you understand the conventions of writing in different genres and disciplines, which can be useful when you are writing in a specific style or for a specific audience.
+Overall, reading is a great way to learn about effective writing and to develop your own writing skills.

-The course starts with an exploration of how to read well.
-Teh ability to read well
+With this in mind, the course starts with an exploration of how to read well, so that you can build a strong foundation for the other communication skills that we will explore afterwards.

-Part 2 (week 2 - 6)- Writing
+**Part 2 (week 2 - 6)- Writing**

+The second part of this course is focused on writing.
+The goal of these 5 weeks is to help you improve your writing skills.

+At the end of week 6, you will submit a midterm project, that will assess your written communication skills.

-Part 3 (week 7-9) - Speaking and Non-verbal
+**Part 3 (week 7-9) - Speaking and Non-verbal**

+The third part of this course if focused on speaking and non-verbal communication.
+You will learn how to effectively deliver presentations and speak in front of groups, which can be useful in many different settings, including the workplace.

+**Week 10 - Final assessments**

+During the final week of the course you will have time to work on the two final assessments.

 ---

 ## Using Technology

-This course will require you to complete a lot of reading and writing.
-There are a number of Text-to-Speech tools that can support you with reading large amounts of text, and a number of Speech-to-Text tools that can support you with transcribing your words into written format.
-Below is one recommendation in each of these categories.
-However, you are encouraged to do your own research to find additional tools that might better meet your specific needs.
+This course will require you to complete a lot of reading and writing, and there are now a lot of tools that you can use to support you in refining your skills.

 #### Speech-to-Text: Google Docs Voice Typing

 <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/LIz9UWi5z4w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

-#### **Google Doc Grammar and Spelling Checker**
+#### **Google Docs Grammar and Spelling Checker**

+It is important to use a spelling and grammar checker when writing because it can help you catch errors and improve the overall quality of your writing.
+Spelling and grammar mistakes can be distracting for readers and can make your writing seem careless or unprofessional.
+A spelling and grammar checker can help you identify and correct these mistakes, improving the clarity and credibility of your writing.
+In addition, using a spelling and grammar checker can help you improve your own language skills.
+By highlighting errors and suggesting corrections, a spelling and grammar checker can help you learn from your mistakes and become a better writer.

 <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/jFVJve3Y4sY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>